ContextMenu Extension for 32 and 64 bit XP

 Foldergit is now AppWare!

-If you want to use Foldergit, all you have to do is purchase our childrens book app - available for iPhone/iPad and Android!
-If you don't have an iOS or Android phone, just purchase the app anyway - or gift it to someone you like :)
+If you want to use Foldergit, all you have to do is purchase Music Box Composer - available for iPhone/iPad and Android and PC/OSX/Linux.

 IMPORTANT NOTE: You will need the .NET framework installed for the GUI to work - 2.0 or better, if you are on x64 make sure you install the x64 version.
 Get it from Microsoft.